 Why handwriting is a struggle for today's children?

 Handwriting is a real struggle for many children.
-Handwriting requires hand muscles that are being developed through making art projects, doing chores, climbing on playground, playing with blocks, play dough etc. Unfortunately, instead of engaging in these essential developmental activities, our children spend more and more time playing with gadgets.
+Handwriting requires hand muscles that are being developed through making art projects, doing chores, climbing on a playground, playing with blocks, play dough etc. Unfortunately, instead of engaging in these essential developmental activities, our children spend more and more time playing with gadgets.
 Hand muscles necessary for handwriting are not developing while swiping the screens.

-Moreover, handwriting requires self regulation in order to maintain attention through the task.
+Moreover, handwriting requires self-regulation in order to maintain attention through the task.
 As our children’s brains get more and more accustomed to functioning under high levels of stimulation due to the high sensory input from the gadgets, activities such as handwriting are not stimulating enough to their brains.
 As a result, more and more children struggle with handwriting at school.

 Handwriting is not an isolated skill.
 It facilitates reading and math skills.
 Handwriting is associated with later academic success.
-Moreover, there are evidence to suggest that taking notes by hand is more effective for learning than laptop note taking.
+Moreover, there is evidence to suggest that taking notes by hand is more effective for learning than laptop note taking.
 Therefore, the solution is not getting rid of handwriting, but bringing back to our children their childhood, so that they can develop their hand muscles!

 Here is what you can do to help your child develop muscles necessary for handwriting: